Best AEO Platforms 2026

 Relixir ($199/mo Basic, $499/mo Standard, custom Pro) is a Y Combinator-backed (X25) AEO platform that auto-publishes blog content via WordPress and Webflow integrations.
 As of May 2026, it tracks 6 AI search engines on all tiers (ChatGPT, Perplexity, Claude, Gemini, DeepSeek, Google AI Overviews) and reports 200+ customers.

 Speed is Relixir's advantage.
 The platform detects gaps, generates content, and publishes to your CMS automatically with 30-60 day refresh cycles.
 The tradeoff is brand safety: on its Basic ($199/mo) and Standard ($499/mo) tiers, content auto-publishes without human review.
 Content goes live under your brand name without anyone on your team reading it first.
-No Reddit execution, no YouTube execution, no post-publication verification.
+No Reddit execution, no YouTube execution, no continuous post-publication monitoring.
 Blog only.
 A detailed Loudmink vs Relixir comparison breaks down the human review and channel differences.

 Best for: Teams that prioritize publishing velocity over editorial control and want fully automated blog content.